 You may also be able to lower your risk of exercise-induced hypoglycemia (or even hyperglycemia) by varying the type or order of training that you are doing during a workout session, such as whether you choose to do aerobic or resistance training first.
 We know that blood glucose levels tend to fall more during moderate aerobic exercise and less afterward when compared with resistance workouts; this causes less of a decline during the activity and more overnight.
 If you are already planning to do both activities during the same workout, you can vary the order accordingly.

-If you are on the low side with your blood glucose, do your resistance training first, then the aerobic training to keep your glucose higher throughout the first half of your workout.
-If you are starting out on the high side, begin with easy to moderate aerobic training first to drop your levels and follow that with the resistance work, during which your glucose will stay more stable or rise somewhat (depending on intensity).
+If you are on the low side with your blood glucose, do your resistance training first, then the aerobic training to keep your blood glucose higher throughout the first half of your workout.
+If you are starting out on the high side, begin with easy to moderate aerobic training first to drop your blood sugar levels and follow that with the resistance work, during which your blood glucose will stay more stable or rise somewhat (depending on intensity).
 Fabian Tukacs of Austria has found this works for him, too.
 He usually goes to the gym and starts his workout with a blood glucose of 5.6 to 6.4 mmol/L100 to 115 mg/dL.
 After his weight training, he always does 20 minutes of cardio training; he ends with his blood glucose stable at around 5.6 mmol/L100 mg/dL.